 So who has the best fully loaded Kodi box?

-Element Technologies has put together one of the best fully-loaded TV boxes I’ve seen in a long time.
-I’m a fan of supporting the local companies like Element and SkyStream and its great to see them both pumping out such high-performing boxes.
-The Element Ti8 just took over the top spot from the SkyStream One due to the newer AmLogic S912 chipset which has better performance than the older S905 chipset in the SkyStream One.
+EZ-Stream has put together one of the best fully-loaded TV boxes I’ve seen in a long time.
+I’m a fan of supporting the local companies and its great to see them both pumping out such high-performing boxes.
+The EZ-Stream Ti8 just took over the top spot from the SkyStream One due to the newer AmLogic S912 chipset which has better performance than the older S905 chipset in the SkyStream One.
 You can read my full Element Ti8 review here.

-If you look at the specs, the Element Ti8 runs the same CPU as the brand new MINIX NEO U9-H, but it is priced less with more features.
+If you look at the specs, the EZ-Stream Ti8 runs the same CPU as the brand new MINIX NEO U9-H, but it is priced less with more features.

 I like not paying a fortune for streaming boxes.
 Don’t you?

 A lot of cheap boxes have great specs.
 But that’s not enough.